josephpchen6/crypto-etf-ml/README.md

 Connor Flynn: UIUC Computer Science & Linguistics (Spring 2025), cjflynn2@illinois.edu, [LinkedIn](https://www.linkedin.com/in/connor-flynn-253960228/)

 Krish Nangia: UIUC Computer Engineering (December 2025), knang2@illinois.edu, [Linkedin](https://www.linkedin.com/in/krish-nangia-uiuc)

-My technical toolkit includes proficiency in programming languages such as Java, Python, C, C++, and more.
-I have explored the world of machine learning with frameworks like TensorFlow, PyTorch, and Scikit-Learn, and also have harnessed the power of data science libraries like Pandas, Matplotlib, and Numpy.
-Additionally, I have knowledge in SQL and web frameworks like Flask.

-​I am very passionate about leveraging technology for the betterment of today's society.
-I hope to explore different aspects of software development and data science/analytics to ultimately use the skills gained to help further advance technology in other fields.

-Ray Ko: